FinnReilly/Errorist/README.md

 # Errorist

 ## A compact and configurable package for formatting API exception output in .NET 6
 -----------------

 Errorist allows API developers to quickly configure the way that errors thrown in the application are displayed to the API consumer.
 Developers can alter output based on the type of exception, the controller or service it was thrown from, or specific attributes of the exception itself.

-Use the built-in `ApiExceptionDto` or register your own output models.
+Use the built-in `ApiExceptionDto`, or register your own output models.
+Use your own builder classes to write clear and easily readable configurations.

 ## Getting started